Opened on the Alva Railway.

 Alva was the terminus of a branch from Cambus.
 The station was in the south of the village.

 This was a single platform terminus station with a loop.
 The platform was on the north side of the loop with a loading bank and goods shed at the east end and sidings to the north at the west end, approached from the west.
+The signal box was at the west end of the passenger platform.

 The station closed to passengers in 1954.
 Signals were removed.
 The former signal box was replaced with a ground frame in 1957.
 The line closed completely in 1964.